 Do you want to take your classroom learning to the next level?
-Find out how participating in one of the BYU Marriott School’s experiential learning projects will make you more prepared for your career.
+Find out how participating in a BYU Marriott School of Business experiential learning project will make you more prepared for your career.

-The BYU Marriott School provides real career-oriented experiences for students to assist in defining career goals, deepening and enhancing classroom learning, and increasing student attractiveness to recruiting companies.
+The BYU Marriott School of Business provides real career-oriented experiences for students to assist in defining career goals, deepening and enhancing classroom learning, and increasing student attractiveness to recruiting companies.

 Experiential learning projects provide three distinct objectives for participants: